joshuaboniface/rffmpeg/README.md

 1. Verify that SSH is successful from the Jellyfin server (as the Jellyfin user) to the transcode server as expected.
 Running `sudo -u <jellyfin-user> rffmpeg.py` once with no arguments will accomplish this test.
 This also ensures that the SSH host key of the remote server is saved before Jellyfin attempts to run the command.

 1. Install the NFS client, and mount the temporary transcoding directory from the remote server to your `transcoding-temp` directory as set in Jellyfin.
+Ensure the mount is synchronous, and is over a high-MTU link for maximum performance.

 1. Install the `rffmpeg` program as detailed above.